 One review of 25 implementation frameworks found that about 70% of activities supporting implementation happen BEFORE the execution phase!
 Informed by this finding, this framework outlines a proactive rather than a reactive approach to implementation.

-During Initiation, it’s essential to make clear decisions about the purpose of the effort, the innovation that will be implemented, the resources that will be invested, and the people that will do it.
+During Decide, it’s essential to make clear decisions about the purpose of the effort, the innovation that will be implemented, the resources that will be invested, and the people that will do it.
 Decisions made during this phase will guide all subsequent planning decisions.

 Preparation includes documenting the innovation, assembling the implementation team, creating a clear plan and schedule and designing training and support approaches.

 All this is done before roll-out of the innovation happens during the Execution phase.
 Monitoring the implementation during execution is essential to provide data and feedback for the Improvement phase, during which adjustments are made to support increased results.

 Only after improvements are made, sometimes through several cycles of additional implementation, can the organization move to Sustainment, or maintenance, transitioning responsibility for and integrating the innovation into normal operations.

 Context - Where

 No two implementations are the same and context is often the reason why.
 Your implementation can be impacted by all kinds of internal contextual factors, such as whether or not other organizational changes are being implemented concurrently, shifts in executive leadership, failure of past change efforts, or the current performance level of the organization overall.
 It can also be impacted by external factors, such as changes in the regulatory or economic climate, actions taken by competitors or partners, or even popular opinion about what you are implementing.

 For this reason, you should take stock of the environment in which you are operating and incorporate your assessment of contextual risks and opportunities into your planning and management strategies.
 Although it would be awfully convenient, most implementations do not operate in a bubble sealed off from outside influences.
 So, it's best to not act as if they do.